saptaktakalkar/pluribus-ansible/README.md

  - [pn_clustercreate.yml](ansible/examples/pn_clustecreate.yml)
  - [pn_clusterdelete.yml](ansible/examples/pn_clusterdelete.yml)

+[YAML Lint](http://www.yamllint.com/) (online) helps you debug YAML syntax if you are having problems

 #Inventory
  Ansible can work against multiple nodes in the infrastructure simultaneously.
 This is done by selecting a group of nodes in the Ansible's inventory file located at /etc/ansible/hosts on the control machine.
 This file (see [hosts](ansible/hosts))is configurable.
 Please refer: [Ansible-Inventory](https://docs.ansible.com/ansible/intro_inventory.html) for more on this.